-- a.
-Four curb ramps compliant with the Americans with Disabilities Act would be built at Reservation Road (post mile R86.5) ramp termini. - b.
-Crosswalks would be built, and bike lane striping would be placed at Reservation Road ramp termini. - c.
-A retaining wall may be required at Reservation Road as part of the bicycle and pedestrian infrastructure.
+Bicycle and pedestrian infrastructure-Build four curb ramps compliant with the Americans with Disabilities Act at the Reservation Road (post mile R86.5) ramp termini.
+Build crosswalks and place bike lane striping at the Reservation Road ramp termini.

-1.4.1 No-Build (No-Action) Alternative
+1.4.2 No-Build (No-Action) Alternative